Cloud Vulnerability DB

 A community-led vulnerabilities database

-In the Linux kernel, a vulnerability (CVE-2025-39999) has been identified and resolved related to a double free issue in the block multiqueue (blk-mq) subsystem.
-The vulnerability was discovered and disclosed on October 15, 2025.
-The issue specifically affects the Linux kernel's block layer implementation (NVD).
+CVE-2025-39999 affects the Linux kernel and involves a double free vulnerability in the block multiqueue (blk-mq) subsystem.
+The vulnerability was discovered and disclosed on October 15, 2025, specifically related to the handling of tags when the nr_requests queue attribute is modified (NVD).

-The vulnerability occurs when users trigger tags growth using the queue sysfs attribute nrrequests.
-During this process, hctx->schedtags is freed directly and replaced with newly allocated tags through the blkmqtagupdatedepth() function.
-The issue arises because hctx->sched_tags is derived from elevator->et->tags, while et->tags still references the freed tags, leading to a double-free condition when the elevator exits (NVD).
+The vulnerability occurs when users trigger tags growth through the queue sysfs attribute nr_requests.
+When this happens, hctx->sched_tags is freed directly and replaced with newly allocated tags during the blk_mq_tag_update_depth() operation.
+The issue arises because hctx->sched_tags is derived from elevator->et->tags, while et->tags still references the freed tags.
+This leads to a double free condition when the elevator exits, resulting in a kernel panic (NVD).

-When exploited, this vulnerability can cause a kernel panic due to the double-free condition, potentially leading to system instability or denial of service.
-The issue affects the block layer's tag management system, which is crucial for I/O scheduling and queue management (NVD).
+When exploited, this vulnerability can cause a kernel panic, leading to system crashes and potential denial of service conditions.
+The issue affects the block layer functionality of the Linux kernel, which is critical for storage operations (NVD).

-The issue has been fixed by ensuring that et->tags is also replaced with the newly allocated tags when tag growth occurs.
-However, it's noted that there are still some long-term problems that will require thorough refactoring to be completely resolved (NVD).
+The fix involves replacing et->tags with newly allocated tags alongside the hctx->sched_tags replacement.
+However, it's noted that there are some long-term problems that will require additional refactoring to be fixed thoroughly (NVD).

 Source: This report was generated using AI